Slam

 intonation and a seemingly endless supply of energy.
 Slam

-lightness and humour.
-This book of transcriptions for the contrabass features:
+was in many respects the This book of transcriptions for the contrabass features:

 Some of my favorite bass playing is from the 1947 recordings with the Lionel Hampton All-stars.
 Slam is 33 years old and at the top of his game; the solos are longer, more developed, his technique is dazzling.
 The book ends as it began with a 1951 version of Flat foot floogie, recorded with Slim Gaillard, followed by the 1952 Art Tatum trio. see